starius/ScPrime/changelog/v1.4.8/bugs-fixed/4371-skynet-ls-output.md

-- Fixed the output of `siac skynet ls` not counting subdirectories.
+- Fixed the output of `spc pubaccess ls` not counting subdirectories.